By Dr. Mercola

 The actual dosing (the ideal length of time) of your sun exposure is also complex and will vary from person to person.
 Besides making sure UVB’s are present in your given location, other variables that will influence your exposure dose include:

-- Your age -- elderly have substantially less efficiency at producing vitamin D
+- Your age -- The elderly have substantially less efficiency at producing vitamin D

 It is also important to point out the obvious.
 Fair skinned individuals need far less exposure to receive their dose of sun to produce vitamin D. Lighter skin allows for greater penetration of UV-B, leading to higher levels of vitamin D.